 -

-Engagement is when investors rely on using their rights as shareholders to influence companies, with the goal of persuading companies’ management to give due regard to environmental, social and governance criteria.
+Company dialogue is when investors rely on using their rights as shareholders to influence companies, with the goal of persuading companies’ management to give due regard to environmental, social and governance criteria.
 This is a dialogue that includes both communication with companies’ Executive Board and Board of Directors and submission of or support for shareholder proposals.
 Where successful, engagement can lead to companies changing their strategy and processes with a view to improving ESG performance and reducing ESG risks.
 Engagement can take the form of direct interactions between an investor and an investee or of cooperative engagement, where several investors come together with a view to conducting a shared dialogue.

 Each investment must pursue a goal.
 Perhaps you care about increasing the value of your investment or preserving assets for the next generation, or maybe you want investments to reflect your values.
 Whatever your goals are, sustainable investments may be a solution.
 The first thing investors need to do is answer a few important questions.